aws-samples/aws-security-reference-architecture-examples/solutions/config/conformance-pack-org/aws-landing-zone/README.md

 1. Create AWS Config Conformance Pack Templates S3 Bucket in the Security Tooling Account
    * Create an SSM parameter in the Organization Master account (Optional)
    * CloudFormation template to create the S3 bucket - documentation/setup/create-conformance-pack-templates-bucket.yaml
 2. Upload documentation/setup/conformance-pack-templates/aws-control-tower-detective-guardrails.yaml to the AWS Config Conformance Pack Templates S3 Bucket

 ### Instructions

 > **Core accounts within the manifest.yaml must be listed in the following order for this solution to work:**
-> 1. primary (ConformancePackDelegatedAdmin)
+> 1. management (ConformancePackDelegatedAdmin)
 > 2. log-archive (ConformancePackDeliveryBucket)
 > 3. security (ConformancePackDeployment)

-1. Create new or use an existing S3 bucket within the ALZ region owned by the Organization Primary Account
+1. Create new or use an existing S3 bucket within the ALZ region owned by the Organization Management Account
-   * Example bucket name: lambda-zips-[Primary Account ID]-[ALZ Region]
+   * Example bucket name: lambda-zips-[Management Account ID]-[ALZ Region]
    * [Example CloudFormation Template](../../../../extras/lambda-s3-buckets.yaml)
    * Each bucket must allow the s3:GetObject action to the AWS Organization using a bucket policy like the one below to allow the accounts within the Organization to get the Lambda files.